 - What range of research techniques do they use?

-- Can they supply you with case studies or previous success stories?
+- Can they supply you with testimonials or case studies?

 - How long have they been in business?